-Creating a Welcome Packet for New Board Members
+Creating a Welcome Letter to Board Members in Your New Board Members Packet

 1. Welcome Letter